 - i.
-Freehold buildings over 50 years. - ii.
-Leasehold land and buildings over 50 years or the period of the lease, whichever is less. - iii.
+Freehold and leasehold land and buildings over 50 years or the period of the lease, whichever is less. - ii.
 Plant and equipment over a period of 3 to 15 years.

 The group annually reviews the assessment of residual values and useful lives in accordance with IAS 16.